bmullan91/express-subdomain/test/README.md

-#Setup

-Before running any tests, you'll need to modify your `/etc/hosts` file with the one provided (`hosts`).
-Do make a backup first though!

-#Running The Tests
+##Running The Tests

     npm test

+You'll be asked for your `sudo` password, as the tests make a backup of your `/etc/hosts` file while it temporarily replaces it with the file `hosts`.